siteorigin/docs/widgets-bundle/getting-started/extending-existing-widgets.md

 ## Modifying the form

 The first thing you'll want to do is modify the default form to add in your own style.
-Open up the `so-widgets-bundle` folder and open up `widgets/so-button-widget/so-button-widget.php`.
+To get an idea of what the default form looks like, open the `so-widgets-bundle` direcotry and open up `widgets/so-button-widget/so-button-widget.php`.
 In the `__construct` function, you'll see that the 4th argument is an array that specifies the form.
 The button widget has a section called `design` and in that, a field called `theme`.

-This is the field we're going to modify to add a custom option.
+The `theme` field is a method of allowing the user to select differnet button themes.
+We need to modify this field and add our own custom theme option, which will allow users to select our theme.
+Here's the PHP we would use to do that:

 ```php
 function mytheme_extend_button_form( $form_options, $widget ){